jcdcmn/red-light-therapy/README.md

 ```
 Photobiomodulation (Red Light Therapy) Dose Calculator
+  - Help screen: C:\Program Files\JetBrains\PyCharm 2018.3.2\helpers\pydev\pydevconsole.py -h
   - Instructions: https://github.com/sharpe5/red-light-therapy/
-User set variables:
+Command line arguments:
+  --watts=160
     - What does our TES-1333 light meter read in W/m2?
 160
-    - Note: stand closer or further away to adjust this value.
-Should measure between 150 and 200 W/m2.
+    - Stand closer or further away to adjust this value.
+    - To match the NovoThor, should measure between 150 and 200 W/m2.
+Can reasonably go up to 400W/m2.
+    - To match the NovoThor, assumes half/half red (650nm) and infrared (850nm).
+    - When measuring, any light meter which matches these specs will do.
+  --seconds=60
     - Total seconds spent standing at each 45 degree angle: 60
-    - Note: typically, a good dose is achieved by spending between 60 and 150 seconds at each 45 degree angle.
+    - Note: typically, a good dose is achieved by spending between 60 and 200 seconds at each 45 degree angle.
 Calculated (NovoThor):
-  - Total minutes in NovoThor: 10
+  - Total minutes in NovoThor: 10.0
   - Light intensity in NovoThor [mW/cm2]: 16.666
     - Note: W/m2 is ten times the value in mW/cm2, as there is 10000 square centimeters in a metre, and 1000 milliwatts in a watt.
   - Total joules/centimetre2 NovoThor: 10.0